 The bailiff can do this peaceable possession either against the property or against the person.
 In practice the bailiff will use peaceable entry against the person.

-If you have this situation where a tenant has re-entered the property and the Police decline to deal with it as a criminal matter then instruct Enforcement Bailiffs to carry out a peaceable entry against the person.
+If you have this situation where a tenant has re-entered the property and the Police decline to deal with it as a criminal matter then instruct Quality Bailiffs to carry out a peaceable entry against the person.

 The bailiff attends when there is no person present to object to the bailiff taking possession.
 The bailiff breaks in and changes the locks.